H-DNA/MPiSC/report/chapters/evaluation/index.typ

 == Benchmarking baselines <benchmark-baseline>

-We use three MPSC queue algorithms as benchmarking baselines:
+Three MPSC queue algorithms are used as benchmarking baselines:

 - dLTQueueV2 + our custom SPSC: Our most optimized version of LTQueue while still keeping the core algorithm intact.
 - Slotqueue + our custom SPSC: Our modification to dLTQueue to obtain a more optimized distributed version of LTQueue.